Planning permission for change of use and extension of use.

-- Monitoring of submitted building proposals – architects can log into the system and view the status of their submitted building proposals.
-The system also notifies the applicants via SMS and email once the proposals complete key milestones in the system.
-Notifications are also received when actions are pending for the applicant e.g. requests to make payment.
+Notifies the applicants via SMS and email once the application process completes key milestones (notifications are also received when actions are pending for the applicant e.g. requests to make payment, comments communication)

-- Review and approval of building proposals – officers of Development Control in the City Council can log into the system, view submitted building proposals, provide comments on them and approve or return them (electronically) to the applicant for amendments.
+Review and approval of development applications (officers of Urban can log into the system, view submitted development proposals, make comments and approve or electronically return them) to the applicant for amendments)

-- Issuance of construction permits – after approval, the system generates the permit and allows the applicant to download it immediately and commence construction works.
+Issue development permits (after approval, the system generates the permit and allows the applicant to download it immediately and commence development)

-- Reporting on all activities related to the permitting process – the system has a comprehensive and extensible reporting facility that allows users to generate reports of key aspects of construction permit approval.
-Examples of currently supported reports include: reports of all submissions received within a specified period, reports of all approvals within a specified period and an overdue report – a report indicating proposals that have exceeded the pre-specified time threshold in circulation.
+Reporting on all activities related to the permitting process (the system has a comprehensive reporting facility that allows users to generate reports of key aspects of development approvals e.g. reports of all submissions received within a specified period, reports of all approvals within a specified period, report indicating proposals that have exceeded the pre-specified time threshold in circulation.

-- Profiling of ongoing constructions for inspection process – the system allows building inspectors to review ongoing constructions and decide those which make the most monitoring sense to inspect.
+Profiling of ongoing constructions for inspection purposes (allows building inspectors to review ongoing constructions).

-- Capturing of inspection data using smart phones – the system allows building inspectors to go to site and capture inspection data via mobile devices.
-Photos of key aspects of the construction can also be uploaded during such inspections.
+Capturing of inspection data using smart phones (allows building inspectors to visit sites and capture inspection data via mobile devices)

-Support for the enforcement process – the system allows enforcement officers to record key information on the enforcement process e.g. ongoing court proceedings and their outcomes.
+Support for the enforcement process (allows enforcement officers to record key information on the enforcement process e.g. ongoing court proceedings and their outcomes)

-Archiving of data – the system archives all data submitted to or created using it.
-This will provide a valuable resource to people seeking information on construction related issues in the city.
+Archiving of data (archives all data submitted to or created using it, provides valuable resource to people seeking information on development related issues in the city)